madelinefromtableau/dbt_to_tabcatalog/README.md

 Right now, a description can exist in a dbt .yaml file.
 However when an end user connects to a table in Tableau that was written using dbt, the descriptions do not carry over.
 The Tableau user must manually add them through the server UI at the table level or each time at the datasource level in Tableau Desktop.
 This can lead to error, duplicative work, and no single source of truth due to lag time for updating the descriptions.

 This code seeks to improve the process by using python to automate the movement of dbt descriptions to field descriptions in Tableau Catalog.
-The script can be run at whatever cadence makes sense for your business.
+As changes are made and new models are created, the script can be run at whatever cadence makes sense for your business, daily, weekly, or you could make it event-based.

 BASIC WORKFLOW: